Are you looking for day trips outside of Gainesville and Orlando, Florida? Check out these top 4 Ocala restaurants and drinking spots.

 Try a bourbon flight, pick a specialty cocktail, or enjoy local brews paired with handhelds, fishplates, and of course, fried chicken.
 The Ivy has a gluten-free and kids’ menu, too.
 Personally, I love a Manhattan on the rocks.
 Does that make me old?

-Ocala Bars: Where To Drink In Ocala, Florida
+Ocala Restaurants: Where To Drink In Ocala, Florida

 The Ivy House has a cozy and elegant little bar, which works for starter cocktails or happy hour.
 If you are into the winery and brewery scene, get ready for a surprise.
 Within two blocks of each other, head to Infinite Ale Works, a 3+-year-old brewery, or The Corkscrew Winery.
 Both boast of craft beer with chill local vibes.